-17.4.6 Setup eBPF filter
+19.4.6 Setup eBPF filter

 The file ebpf/vlan_filter.c contains a list of vlan id in a switch that you need to edit to get something adapted to your network.
-Another really basic filter dropping IPv6 packets is also available in ebpf/filter.c.
+Another filter dropping packets from or to a set of IPv4 address is also available in ebpf/filter.c.
+See Pinned maps usage for more information.